pramine/flhr-k8s-jenkins/README.md

 ![alt text](https://github.com/csaroka/kubernetes-jenkins/blob/master/images/jenkins-testprojects-list.png)

 Hover over the right of each project hyperlink to find a drop-down menu.
-For each project select **Build Now**
+For each project select **Build Now**.
 After initiating the builds, a build for each project should enter the build queue \
 ![alt text](https://github.com/csaroka/kubernetes-jenkins/blob/master/images/jenkins-buildqueue.png)

 Shortly following the builds entering the build queue, Jenkins should automatically launch two additional executors inside the Kubernetes cluster for processing the queue and executing the shell commands \